 VIPS technology has the potential to fundamentally improve patient outcomes and transform the paradigms for managing of life-threatening neurological events that can occur following serious neurologic conditions.
-The Cerebrotech Visor, is a non-invasive wireless neurological device intended for use as an aid in the assessment of fluid volume differences (asymmetry) between the cerebral hemispheres in patients undergoing neurologic assessment.
+The Visor System is a non-invasive wireless neurological device intended for use as an aid in the assessment of fluid volume asymmetry between the cerebral hemispheres in adult patients undergoing neurologic assessment.

 Cerebrotech’s core intellectual property is licensed exclusively from the University of California at Berkeley.